mdefrance/AutoCarver/README.md

 # AutoCarver

-**AutoCarver** is an approach for maximising a categorical feature's association with a binary target feature while reducing it's number of distinct modalities.
+**AutoCarver** is an approach for maximising a qualitative feature's association with a binary target feature while reducing it's number of distinct modalities.
 Can also be used to discretize quantitative features, that are prealably cut in quantiles.

  Modalities/values of features are carved/regrouped according to a computed specific order defined based on their types: